Gross margin

-Gross margin is a kind of profit margin, specifically a form of profit divided by net revenue, e. g., gross (profit) margin, operating (profit) margin, net (profit) margin, etc.
+Gross margin is a kind of profit margin, specifically a form of profit divided by net revenue, e.g., gross (profit) margin, operating (profit) margin, net (profit) margin, etc.

 Purpose

-The purpose of margins is "to determine the value of incremental sales, and to guide pricing and promotion decision."
+The purpose of calculating margins is "to determine the value of incremental sales, and to guide pricing and promotion decision."

-"Margin on sales represents a key factor behind many of the most fundamental business considerations, including budgets and forecasts.
-All managers should, and generally do, know their approximate business margins.
-Managers differ widely, however, in the assumptions they use in calculating margins and in the ways they analyze and communicate these important figures."

 Percentage margins and unit margins

 Gross margin can be expressed as a percentage or in total financial terms.
 If the latter, it can be reported on a per-unit basis or on a per-period basis for a business.

 "Margin (on sales) is the difference between selling price and cost.
 This difference is typically expressed either as a percentage of selling price or on a per-unit basis.
 Managers need to know margins for almost all marketing decisions.
 Margins represent a key factor in pricing, return on marketing spending, earnings forecasts, and analyses of customer profitability."
 In a survey of nearly 200 senior marketing managers, 78 percent responded that they found the "margin %" metric very useful while 65 percent found "unit margin" very useful.

 "A fundamental variation in the way people talk about margins lies in the difference between percentage margins and unit margins on sales.
 The difference is easy to reconcile, and managers should be able to switch back and forth between the two."